cloudify-cosmo/docs.getcloudify.org/content/manager_webui/plugins-snapshots-page.md

 ## Plugins

-Plugins are tenant-specific because a blueprint on one tenant cannot access a plugin on a different tenant.
-The Plugins table provides a list of all plugins that have been uploaded to the current tenant.
+Plugins are tenant-specific by default unless uploaded as global-specific and therefore a blueprint on one tenant cannot access a plugin on a different tenant usually.
+The Plugins table provides a list of all plugins that have been uploaded and available at the current tenant.
 For information about using default plugins or creating your own, [click here]({{< relref "plugins/overview.md" >}}).

 ### Uploading a Plugin

 1. Click **Upload** above the Plugins table.
+2. Either enter the URL of the wagon or select the wagon file from your file repository.
-2. Either enter the URL of the plugin or select the plugin file from your file repository.
+3. Either enter the URL of the plugin yaml file or select the plugin yaml file from your file repository.
-3. Click **Upload**.<br>
+4. Click **Upload**.<br>
 The plugin details appear in the Plugins table.

 ## Snapshots

-The Snapshots table provides a list of all snapshots that have been uploaded to the current tenant.
+The Snapshots table provides a list of all snapshots that have been uploaded or created.
 The Snapshots table is only available if you have `admin` credentials.

 The snapshots creation process captures data in the entire Cloudify Manager, not just that of a specific tenant.
 However, the snapshot is created in the context of the current tenant, and therefore must be restored from it.
+Snapshots are created as a private resource by default and it cannot change.

 ### Creating a Snapshot